What is digital transformation, and why is it non-negotiable in 2026?

 - Gather user feedback

-Step 6: Scale and Expand
+Step 6: Scale and expand

 - Account for each department's specific characteristics